stoman/HashCode2017Warmup/README.md

 # Hash Code 2017 Warmup

 This is our entry for the warm up round of Google Hash Code 2017 which is located in the directory `pizza`.
-We also solved the qualification round from 2015 which is located in the directory `datacenter`.
+We also solved many other problems from past contests that are contained in the respective directories.

 You can find more information about the contest at https://hashcode.withgoogle.com/.